Painful stimuli will generate action potential at the nerve ending

 Show answer

-Transfer of the sensory signal from the peripheral to the central nervous system
+Transfer of the sensory signal from PNS to CNS

 What is the final stage of pain physiology called and what does it involve?